maydaychannel/openpilot9xxcivic/README.md

 Communication between Panda and FrEON takes place via USB.

-## My forks SW mods in default branch:
+## My forks software mods in default branch:
 Few mods have been done to this fork order to work with my car and my likenings.
 On high level:
 - Add E39 CAN msgs configuration to opendbc
 - Detect BMW as OLD_CAR which is detected as TOYOTA COROLLA (fingerprinting)